Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/config.rst

 **Reward-Based Config Values**

+Rewards are calculated based on the difference between the current state and reference state (the 'should be' state) of the environment.

 * **Generic [all_ok]** [int]

    The score to give when the current situation (for a given component) is no different from that expected in the baseline (i.e. as though no blue or red agent actions had been undertaken)